Parliamentary.ai

 Overview

-The Equality and Diversity (Reform) Bill aims to prohibit affirmative or positive action in public sector recruitment and appointments, and to repeal the Sex Discrimination (Election Candidates) Act 2002.
-This means public bodies would be prevented from favoring certain groups (based on characteristics like age, sex, or race) in hiring processes.
+The Equality and Diversity (Reform) Bill aims to prohibit affirmative or positive action in public sector recruitment and appointments.
+It also repeals the Sex Discrimination (Election Candidates) Act 2002.

 Description

-The bill makes it unlawful for public authorities to engage in any form of affirmative or positive action in recruitment and appointments.
-"Affirmative or positive action" is defined as any action intended to benefit a particular group based on age, sex, sexual orientation, race, nationality, disability, religion, or socioeconomic status.
-This includes setting and pursuing targets for representation of specific groups.
-Breaching this is considered a breach of statutory duty.
+This bill makes it unlawful for public authorities to engage in any form of affirmative or positive action during recruitment and appointments.
+"Affirmative or positive action" is defined as any action intended to benefit a particular group based on age, sex, sexual orientation, race, nationality, disability, religion, or socio-economic status.
+This includes setting and pursuing targets for representation from specific groups.
+The bill explicitly repeals the Sex Discrimination (Election Candidates) Act 2002, removing any legal provisions designed to address underrepresentation of women in political office.
+Any breach of the new law constitutes a breach of statutory duty and is actionable.

 Government Spending